vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 - Ballmer, ballmering (verb, gerund), Defn: like [Jack Donaghy's _Reaganing_ from _30 Rock_](https://www.youtube.com/results?search_query=30+rock+reaganing), but with Steve Ballmer instead of Ronald Reagan.

 - The [Idris programming language](https://en.wikipedia.org/wiki/Idris_(programming_language)) was created by [British actor Idris Elba](https://en.wikipedia.org/wiki/Idris_Elba), who was inspired to enter the tech world because Ashton Kutcher had done it, so how hard can it be?
-Idris is a purely functional, dependently typed programming language, so it's a real eye-opener for someone with a background in imperative languages like Java/C++.
+Idris is a purely functional, dependently typed programming language, so it's a real eye-opener for someone with a background in imperative programming.
 If you've never coded in a functional language before, when you begin working with Idris you'll be stunned to realize that a black person can have a british accent.
 So here's one for you to scratch off today's todo list: _Mind blown_.

 - Skit: [Two professors finishing a chat with lots of word salad since the paper is on the efficient implementation of second order logic in dependently typed programming languages]
 	- [As other prof leaves, the secretary comes to the door]